-The 8th Annual MLK Unity Breakfast will be held on January 20, 2014 to recognize and celebrate the legacy of Dr. Martin Luther King and his historic civic leadership that inspired a nation to strive for equality.
-This year marks the 60th Anniversary of the Brown vs. Board of Education Supreme Court decision that declared "separate but equal" unconstitutional and began the integration of the public school system, forever changing the educational landscape in America.
+The 9th Annual MLK Unity Breakfast will be held on January 19, 2015 to recognize and celebrate the legacy of Dr. Martin Luther King and his historic civic leadership that inspired a nation to strive for equality.
+This year marks the 50th Anniversary of the Voting Rights Act of 1965.
 This gathering honors the message of Dr. King and the progress he continues to inspire.

 The Unity Breakfast was established by the Black Student Union to celebrate the legacy of Dr. King, and inspire members of the campus community to continue to work to make his vision of an equitable society a reality.
 The program recognizes students, faculty, and community members for outstanding service to the community through the Dream Awards which are presented during the program.
 The breakfast is planned with an inclusion of area youth and strives to provide opportunities for service and reflection through the Week of Service events.

 The breakfast will also feature performances by local talent.
 Specific performers to be announced.

 This year's Unity Breakfast is cosponsored by the Division of Student and Enrollment Services and the Black Student Union.